Kinetic formulation of compartmental epidemic models: The Model

 with $\eta, \xi \geq 0$.
-In particular, this means that susceptible individuals try to avoid the direction with increasing concentrations of \textbf{I} individuals (first term in the right-hand side) and to keep the direction if it points toward a decrease of the concentration of \textbf{I} individuals.
+In particular, this means that susceptible individuals try to avoid directions with increasing concentrations of \textbf{I} individuals (first term in the right-hand side) and to keep the velocity if it points toward a decrease in the concentration of \textbf{I} individuals.
 For completeness, we also define preferred direction kernels for \textbf{I} and \textbf{R} classes to be identically null:

 It is straightforward to prove that the kernel $\mathcal{Q}^{(P)}_j$ is also conservative. \item Finally, we define the {class transition kernel}, where

 with